outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 # New *plug-in sync system* - Layman/Overlay

 1. Layman adds, removes, syncs etc. Overlays on system.
 2. With the help of Portage new *plug-in sync system*, Overlays can be easily synced by Portage *emaint*.
-Therefore, Layman is purely an Overlay add/remove too.
+Therefore, Layman is purely used to add/remove Overlays.
 3. From *2.3.0* onwards, Layman supports the new *plug-in sync system* naturally.
 But current stable version is *2.0.0*.
 Ether accept *2.3.0* or manually write new *plug-in sync* configurations for newly added Overlays.

    ```bash